Jupter1/MMM-Slack/README.md

 - Edited CSS file.
 - Removed Emoji support.
 - Removed brackets '[]' from Username and added '@'.
-- added Timer(displayTime): module displays only the last message for a given amount of time, and then hides itself until the next message is received.
+- added variables for the refresh-time and a display-timer: module displays only the last message for a given amount of time, and then hides itself until the next message is received.

 Forked from stir.